 Window tinting is popular because of the benefits it provides everyone in the vehicle.
 Tinting makes vehicles safer by keeping glass together in the case of an accident.
 Window tints also help keep the vehicle cool, reducing the wear and tear to the air conditioning system.
 Not only does it greatly reduce the heat inside the car, but it also blocks harmful UV rays.

 Unfortunately, state laws restrict a vehicle owner’s choice of tint.
-Check out these window tint laws so you don’t break them!

 The Strict States